gdanko/polybar/README.md

 * `cd` to `~/.config`
 * Clone this repository

-## The Scripts
+## The scripts
 * `cpu-usage.py` - This script shows CPU utilization in the format: `user 2.13%, sys 0.92%, idle 96.73%`.
 It relies on `mpstat` which is part of the `sysstat` package.
-If `mpstat` isn't available, you will be asked to install `sysstat`.
+If `mpstat` isn't available, you'll be asked to install `sysstat`.
 * `disk-usage.py` - This script shows disk usage in the format: `<used> GiB / <total> GiB`.
 This script uses `df -B 1` to gather the data.
-It has an optional `--unit` flag that allows you to force the unit you want to display it in.
 * `memory-usage.py` - This script shows memory usage in the format: `<used> GiB / <total> GiB`.
 This script uses `free -b -w` to gather the data.
-It has an optional `--unit` flag that allows you to force the unit you want to display it in.
 * `stock-quotes.py` - This script shows basic information about a given stock symbol.
 It shows the symbol, last price, change amount and percent.
 It uses [Yahoo!
 Finance](https://finance.yahoo.com) to gather the data so please use a sane interval as Yahoo! is quick to rate-limit you.
 * `weather.py` - This script pulls weather data from [Weather API](https://weatherapi.com).
 You will need to get a free API key from this site to use it.
 The output shows location name, current temperature, and daily high and low temperatures.
 * `wifi-status.py` - This script uses `iwconfig` to display the current signal strength for the specified interface.

+### Notes
+* The `disk-usage.py` and `memory-usage.py` scripts have a `--unit` flag that allows you to force the unit the output is displayed in.
+* Valid units for the `--unit` flag are `K, Ki, M, Mi, G, Gi, T, Ti, P, Pi, E, Ei, Z, Zi, auto` with the default being `auto`.
+* The `auto` option will intelligently determine which unit to use, depending on the number.
+For example, if you're using 50.2 GiB on a 4 TiB drive, `auto` would render the output to look like this `50.2 GiB / 4.0 TiB`, where selecting the `Ti` unit would give you `0.05 TiB / 4.0 Tib`.
+While I enjoy having the flexibility, I think it's a little easier to read the results when using `auto` as a unit.

 ## Formatting disk and memory usage output
 There are currently six tokens that can be used to format the output: